space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 A deconverted Revolutionary can be reconverted again.
 If a Headrev is deconverted (>= 0 CHP) they lose their antag status, and being converted to the Revolution makes you a normal Revolutionary.

+### Death & CHP Damage

+Authoritarian regimes killing of protesting civilians causing further unrest, or freedom fighters getting a shock when they first murder someone, are concepts that are closely tied to a revolution.
+They are also ideas that would be suitably mechanically to combat murder sprees from either side during a Revolution round.

+If a Revolutionary dies, they will deal 15 non-split CHP damage in a **8** tile line-of-sight radius around their body.
+While remaining dead they will also provide a passive **-0.1** CHP / second in a **4** tile line-of-sight radius.
+Crew death works in the same way and with the same values but in reverse, healing CHP upon death.
+The initial burst of CHP damage when a Revolutionary dies is able to convert crew in a Convertable state.
+The initial burst also has a **120** second cooldown, to avoid repeatedly reviving and killing the same person twice to trigger the effect.

+Being converted/deconverted by a character dying displays a special conversion message, to indicate it was the reason for being converted/deconverted.

+There is an interesting dichotomy that can form here where Revolutionaries have an easier time to "heal" revolutionary fervor by dealing CHP damage to each other via chanting codewords.
+On the other hand, Security has more access to stun weaponry and as such have an easier time subduing Revolutionary groups non-lethally.

 ### Mindshields

 Mindshield implants are a way to add extra safety for vital station personnel.
 They can not prevent or heal conversion on its own, but provides a buffer that requires the Revolutionaries to put in targeted effort to successfully convert someone with a mindshield.
 The mindshield is not a hard counter to Revolutionaries and while serving some use in preventing conversion they are not useful for deconversion.